git-pull/website/code_explorer/django-vs-flask.rst

   environment variables (:envvar:`DJANGO_SETTINGS_MODULE`) e.g. dev, staging, prod workflows

-A tool kit of web abstractions that solve proven, repeated problems in the trade.
+A tool kit of libraries that abstract the monotony of common tasks in web projects.

 If it's difficult to visualize a web app in terms of its database schema and WordPress or Drupal would suffice, Django may not be the strongest pick for